Bloodhound and Hotjar: better together, not against each other.

 | No IP collection / GDPR-native | ✓ | Configurable |

-This means the exact place you most need bug visibility — checkout — is the place Hotjar is least likely to show you.
-And the bugs that affect a small percentage of sessions — a mobile-specific issue, a browser-specific failure — are likely to be underrepresented in the sample.
+Hotjar samples recordings, typically 10 to 20 percent of sessions depending on plan, and excludes checkout pages from recording in most configurations because of payment data sensitivity.
+That means the exact place you most need bug visibility, the checkout, is the place Hotjar is least likely to capture.
+And the bugs that affect a small percentage of users, a mobile-specific issue or a browser-specific failure, are likely to be underrepresented in the sample.

-Bloodhound captures every error event from every session, including checkout (via Web Pixel).
-There's no sampling on error capture.
+Bloodhound captures every error event from every session, including checkout via Web Pixel, with no sampling on error capture.
+The two telemetry models complement each other: Bloodhound for completeness, Hotjar for richness on the sessions it records.

-For most Shopify stores, error monitoring is the higher-leverage tool — especially if you haven't done it before.
-The first time you see a bug that's been quietly breaking your add-to-cart button for two weeks, the value is immediately obvious.
+For most Shopify stores that have not done error monitoring before, Bloodhound is the higher-leverage first install.
+The first time you see a bug that has been quietly breaking checkout for two weeks, the value is immediately obvious.
+Add Hotjar afterwards when you want to understand the qualitative experience around the issues Bloodhound surfaces.

-Complements Hotjar.
+Bloodhound complements Hotjar.
 Installs in five minutes.
-Free plan available.
+14-day free trial.